 Kitesurfing is a funsport.
 So the main reason we do it is because it’s fun and makes us feel good!
 And that’s what it is for all of us.
 Really?
 Always?

 I am not talking of pro riders.
 Of course it’s not always 100 % fun for them when they have the pressure to achieve a good ranking in competitions and to live from the sport.
-But also a lot of „normal“ riders who don’t participate in contests set theirself under enormous pressure that affects the fun.
+But also a lot of „normal“ riders who don’t have to proof their skills in contests put theirself under enormous pressure that – oh wonder! – affects all the fun.

 Bigger, better, faster, more!

-I’ve often noticed it on other kitesurfers and friends (… and I am not an exception, not at all ;)): At the beginning of your kitesurf career the primary target is to ride in both directions.
-After achieving this target most kiters want more, cause it gets boring (I am not talking of ALL kitesurfers, some are pretty happy with just riding.)
+I’ve often noticed it on other kitesurfers and friends (… and I am not an exception, not at all): At the beginning of your kitesurf career the primary target is to ride in both directions.
+After achieving this target most kiters want more – cause it gets boring (I am not talking of ALL kitesurfers, some are pretty happy with just riding.)

 Regardless of which kitesurfing style they do – there is one thing most kiters have in common: The wish to improve.
-Going higher, faster, more powered, doing more difficult tricks, impressing the others, being better than the others.
+Going higher, faster, more powered, doing more difficult tricks (and often also: impressing others, being better than others).

 Well, the attempt to get better is not bad at all, right?
 Being ambitious is important to stay motivated and to avoid stillstand.
-And of course it’s also big fun to learn something new and to see one’s own skills expanding and push your limits to the max!
+And of course it’s also big fun to learn something new, to see one’s own skills expanding and push your limits to the max!

 But sometimes there’s just a narrow ridge between ambition and doggedness – which kills the fun factor of kiting.
 A fact that I had to experience personally.